What to Expect & How to Prepare for Your Visit

 - A headlight like you would use for camping

 - Swaddles to help keep your baby’s hands out of the way during stretches, and while you can use any you prefer, we like Swaddle Me wraps by Summer Infant.

 Things you may want to bring:

-- Any nursing aids baby has become accustomed to such as a nipple shield, syringe, etc.
+- Any nursing aids your baby has become accustomed to such as a nipple shield, syringe, etc.

-- Bottle with formula or pumped milk if baby does take bottles
+- Bottle with formula or pumped milk if your baby does take bottles.

-- A support person to help allow you to focus on baby 100%
+- A support person to help you focus on your baby 100%.

-- Your phone or other recording device so you or we can record the stretches as we demonstrated them.
+- Your phone or another recording device so you or we can record the stretches as we demonstrate them.